April 17, 2015

 This case was prosecuted by Matthew Jensen, Senior Deputy Attorney General.

-To view the criminal information, click here.
-To file a complaint with our office, click here.
+To view the criminal information against Troup, click here.
+To file a complaint with Attorney General's office, click here.

 (Photo Courtesy of the Las Vegas Metropolitan Police Department)